Cloud Providers /

 When you deploy resources to a project on your cluster Northflank will attempt to schedule the workload to a node pool that meets the requirements of the workload.
 The node pool a workload will be scheduled to can depend on:

 If you have configured a workload with conflicting rules, or your cluster lacks capacity in suitable node pools, your workloads will fail to deploy.
-To fix this you can scale node pools, change their deployment rules
+To fix this you can scale node pools, change the scheduling rules for a node pool, remove or update tags with conflicting affinity rules, or change the requested resources for your workload.

 Deploy workloads to specific node pools